Skip to main content

 A copy of the relevant Minutes of Proceedings (Meeting No. 58) was tabled.

-Pursuant to Standing Order 97.1(3), the motion to concur in the report was deemed moved, the question was deemed put and a recorded division was deemed demanded and, pursuant to order made Thursday, June 23, 2022, the recorded division was deferred until Wednesday, April 19, 2023, at the expiry of the time provided for Oral Questions.
+Pursuant to Standing Order 97.1(3), the motion to concur in the report was deemed moved, the question was deemed put and a recorded division was deemed requested and, pursuant to order made Thursday, June 23, 2022, the recorded division was deferred until Wednesday, April 19, 2023, at the expiry of the time provided for Oral Questions.
 (Concurrence in Committee Reports No. 26)

 Mrs. Zahid (Scarborough Centre), from the Standing Committee on Citizenship and Immigration, presented the 15th report of the committee (expanding the scope of Bill S-245, An Act to amend the Citizenship Act (granting citizenship to certain Canadians)). — Sessional Paper No. 8510-441-239.